milanbargiel/timesales/README.md

 |   ├── conversation # The complete bot conversation
 |   └── store # Vuex Store files with actions that fetch and post data to the cms
 ```

+##### FAQ

+**What to do when the deployment of the strapi cms does not happen automatically after a push to the main branch?**

+Unfortunately this happens quite often.
+Maybe there is something wrong with the github webhook to the linux vps.
+To do it manually:

+- Login into the VPS
+- Navigate to the project `/timesales`
+- Manually pull the latest commits from github with `git pull`
+- Restart the Strapi CMS with `pm2 restart strapi`